Partners in Food Solutions-TechnoServe Alliance

 - TechnoServe food technologists and business advisors are located in Africa to provide on-site support to processors.

-- Partners in Food Solutions aggregates and mobilizes teams of volunteers from its member companies – General Mills, Cargill, Royal DSM and Bühler – to transfer knowledge and technical assistance to processors in areas such as product formulation, fortification and packaging, and business operations.
+- Partners in Food Solutions aggregates and mobilizes teams of volunteers from its member companies – General Mills, Cargill, Royal DSM, Bühler, Hershey, and Ardent Mills – to transfer knowledge and technical assistance to processors in areas such as product formulation, fortification and packaging, and business operations.
 The companies also provide access to facilities and state-of-the-art equipment and infrastructure.

 Recognizing that enterprises in different countries face different challenges, the partnership develops solutions tailored to a processor’s particular situation as well as country-specific strategies that will generate the highest return on investment.
 The program does this in a number of ways:

-- By equipping local institutions to support processors by developing and sharing training materials.
+- By equipping local institutions to support processors by developing and sharing training materials; and

 The partnership has provided training and consultations to 600 food processors and more than 65 food-sector institutions.
 It has provided customized consultancies to 100 of these processors, with the following results: